 This homemade gluten free chocolate babka is going to brighten your day!
 Every bite will taste incredible, light, and fluffy with lots of delicious chocolate swirls.
 I include simple directions so you can easily make this, too!

 We used to eat babka often before going gluten free.
 Mr. Fearless Dining’s grandmother used to make it with a sweet poppy seed filling.
-It was one of our favorite recipes, and she always seemed to have it when we visited.
+It was one of our favorite recipes; she always seemed to have it when we visited.

 Going gluten free changed that, and it has been so many years since I have been able to enjoy babka.
-When my friend, Beth at OMG Yummy published her new cookbook, The Essential Jewish Baking Cookbook, there was a chocolate babka recipe featured on the cover.
+When my friend Beth at OMG Yummy published her new cookbook, The Essential Jewish Baking Cookbook, a chocolate babka recipe featured on the cover.

 Ingredient Notes:

-• Gluten free flour blend – For this recipe, I used Better Batter Artisinal Blend.
-Cup4Cup and Authentic Foods Steve’s GF Bread Blend will also work, but you may need to tweak moisture levels.
+- Gluten-free flour blend – I used Better Batter Artisinal Blend for this recipe, Cup4Cup, and Authentic Foods Steve’s GF Bread Blend will also work, but you may need to tweak moisture levels.
 (Steve’s blend can’t get mixed in a bread machine.)
 Other gluten free flour blends will work; I just haven’t tested them yet.
+Note: Steve’s was by far my favorite flour for this recipe.
+If you use Cup4Cup, you need a lot more flour.

-• Yeast – most brands of yeast are gluten free, but do not use Red Star Platinum because that one variety has gluten.
+- Yeast – most yeast brands are gluten-free, but do not use Red Star Platinum because that one variety has gluten.
+I used active dry yeast, but rapid yeast also works.
+If you use rapid yeast, just mix it into the dry ingredients.

-Step 1: For this recipe, I made the dough in my bread machine using the dough setting.
-You can totally mix this up in a bowl and then cover the bowl to let it rise on the counter.
+Step 1: I made the dough in my bread machine using the dough setting for this recipe.
+You can mix this up by hand in a bowl, or use a stand mixer to make the dough.
+Cover it to let it rise on the counter.
 Add the wet ingredients to your bread machine.
 Sprinkle the dry ingredients over the wet ingredients, then add the yeast on top.

-HINT: If your house is colder, preheat your oven to 200º F. Turn it off and rise your dough in the oven.
+HINT: If your house is colder, preheat your oven to 200ยบ F. Turn it off and rise your dough in the oven.
 Crack the oven door open.

 Step 2: Let the bread machine run.
 I turned it off after the second mix cycle because there isn’t a need to knead the dough.
 I kept the lid closed to keep the heat in after turning it off so that it stayed warm for the dough to rise.